balena-io-examples/aws-iot-provision/README.md

 To test the Lambda function without deploying it, run this command in the workspace you created:

 ```
-# UUID must be for a valid device
+# UUID must be for a valid device or 'test-provision'
 # <method> is POST or DELETE

-./test-local.sh -u UUID <method>
+./test-local.sh [-u UUID] <method>
 ```

 After a successful POST, you should see the device appear as a Thing in your IoT Core registry like the screenshot below, as well as its public key certificate.
-Corresponding `AWS_CERT` and `AWS_PRIVATE_KEY` variables appear in balenaCloud for the device.
+If using a valid UUID, the corresponding `AWS_CERT` and `AWS_PRIVATE_KEY` variables appear in balenaCloud for the device.
 After a successful DELETE, those variables disappear.

 ![IoT core device](doc/iot-core-device.png)